Rojetto/GroupActivities/README.md

 * Activity members can always get displayed where the leader is so that they don't get lost
 * If someone gets lost anyway, they can always teleport to the leader of the activity with one click

-Examples of activities include: roadtrips, airtrips, boattrips, skyjumps, races, airshows or just hanging out together.
+Examples of activities include: roadtrips, airtrips, boattrips, skydives, races, airshows or just hanging out together.

 ## Activity leaders ##
 Once someone creates an activity they automatically become its leader.
 Leaders have several options to customize their activity: